 Trail Map Stories

-Willie’s Run: Willie Grindstaff first came to the Crystal Mountain in 1948.
-Willie was part of the Special Forces unit, the 4th Regiment Combat Team, stationed on the Ranger Creek Airstrip.
-He trained the second division out of Fort Lewis in arctic indoctrination for survival in the mountains in adverse conditions that included skiing, snow, digging snow caves and living out of arctic tents with oil burning stoves.
-They would travel from Ranger Creek on skis or snow shoes up to Coral Pass, Bear Gap, Silver Basin, Henskin Lake and what we call Northway today.
-They even had a makeshift rope tow they would set up so they could train on skis.
-After his time in the army, Willie continued to teach with the ski school on Mt.
-Rainier.
-In 1963 joined the Northwest Ski School at White Pass.
+Willie Grindstaff first came to the Crystal Mountain in 1948 and was part of a Special Forces Unit training in winter conditions.
+In 1963 he joined the Northwest Ski School at White Pass.
 In the late 60’s the Northwest Ski School became the Olympia Ski School and moved to Crystal Mountain.
 Willie got his full instructor’s certification in 1971.
 In 1974 Willie took over Olympia ski, which he ran the school for 25 years.
 Willie continued to teach for Crystal after retiring from his engineering job in the 1990s.
 Willie coordinated the multi-week program until he retired in 2013 after 60 years of teaching skiing.
 Willie inspired multitudes to enjoy the sport he loved.
-He was extraordinary skier and had an infectious attitude and love for the mountains.
+He was an extraordinary skier and had an infectious attitude and love for the mountains.
 He could often be heard yodeling while on the slopes.
 Willie was a legend at Crystal Mountain.
-He passed away in May 2014.

-Whit’s End: Whitney “Whit” Meriwether grew up in Boise, Idaho where he learned to snowboard at Bogus Basin.
-When Crystal Mountain’s GM John Kircher needed a liver transplant, he couldn’t wait for a deceased donor.
-Kircher suffered from an autoimmune disease that destroyed his bile ducts and also caused cancer, and required a living donor.
+Whitney “Whit” Meriwether grew up in Boise, Idaho where he learned to snowboard at Bogus Basin.
+When Crystal Mountain’s former GM John Kircher needed a liver transplant, he couldn’t wait for a deceased donor.
+Kircher suffered from an autoimmune disease that destroyed his bile ducts and also caused cancer and required a living donor.
 When Whit, who is related to Kircher’s wife, stepped forward to share part of his liver and save John’s life, Kircher was literally at his wit’s end.
-These days Whit works at a distillery making bourbon as well as running his own brand, Speakeasy Vodka.
+These days Whit works at a distillery making bourbon as well as running his own brand, Speakeasy Vodka. rich-text

-Gandy’s Run: Joseph E. Gandy, a Seattle lawyer, owner of a Ford dealership, and civic leader.
+Joseph E. Gandy, a Seattle lawyer, owner of a Ford dealership, and civic leader.
 Gandy was part of the original group of 16 businessmen that spearheaded Crystal, and was the first chairman of Crystal Mountain, Inc. Gandy was involved in many civic duties in Seattle in the 50s and 60s, including being named King Neptune of Seafair in 1959.
-Gandy was best known for being the President of Seattle’s World’s Fair.
-Gandy’s numerous community activities included founding the Central Association and serving as that group’s first president, founding the Seattle Junior Chamber of Commerce, serving on the boards of the Youth Symphony Orchestra and the Urban League, the Washington State Highway Users, Junior Achievement, the Seattle Municipal League, the World Affairs Council, the Seattle Art Museum, and Greater Seattle, Inc. (not sure if you need that last sentence, but you get the idea.
-Gandy was a man about town)
+Gandy was best known for being the President of Seattle’s World’s Fair. rich-text